 - American musical theater, Stephen Schwartz, Leonard Bernstein, the Spanish and Latin American villancico, and the Baroque cello

-My current service portfolio includes serving as Musicology Area Coordinator, co-administering the Musicology Doctoral Comprehensive exams, serving on the School of Music Promotion and Tenure Committee, and mentoring junior faculty members on official and informal bases.
+My current service portfolio for the School of Music includes administering the Musicology Doctoral Comprehensive exams, serving on the School of Music Promotion and Tenure Committee, and mentoring junior faculty members on official and informal bases.
 On the national level, I regularly review materials for several journals and publishers, in addition to other professional duties.